pydantic/pydantic/docs/errors/usage_errors.md

 ## Unsupported type for `validate_call` {#validate-call-type}

 `validate_call` has some limitations on the callables it can validate.
 This error is raised when you try to use it with an unsupported callable.
-Currently the supported callables are functions (including lambdas) and methods and instances of [`partial`][functools.partial].
+Currently the supported callables are functions (including lambdas, but not built-ins) and methods and instances of [`partial`][functools.partial].
 In the case of [`partial`][functools.partial], the function being partially applied must be one of the supported callables.

 ### `@classmethod`, `@staticmethod`, and `@property`